roman-milk/roman-milk.github.io/catching-mommy-lesb.md

+===

- ****** Catching Mommy: Blackmailing a MILF ****** bysilkstockingslover© Once she was done, still on her back in her own home, I explained, "I own you now, Mrs. Phillips.
+Once she was done, still on her back in her own home, I explained, "I own you now, Mrs. Phillips.
 You are my slut.
 If you obey all my orders, I won't upload this quaint little video of you onto the Internet.
 Is that understood?"

  "Yes," she replied defeated, before adding, "Please, is there any way we can work something out?"